diskria/spectrum/README.md

 [![Inspired by Google Repo](https://img.shields.io/badge/inspired%20by-Google%20Repo-blue)](https://gerrit.googlesource.com/git-repo)

-Repo manifest that glues all my projects into one AOSP-style tree.
+A manifest repository that brings all projects together into a single AOSP-style tree.
-Because why manage repos one by one when you can sync everything at once?
+Instead of managing repositories one by one, you can sync everything at once and always get a consistent project layout.

 ## Sync

-Run this [one-liner](https://raw.githubusercontent.com/diskria/spectrum/main/sync.sh) to install `repo`, init the manifest and sync all repos:
+Run this [one-liner](https://raw.githubusercontent.com/diskria/spectrum/main/sync.sh) to install `repo`, init the manifest and sync all repositories:

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/diskria/spectrum/main/sync.sh)
 ```

-The script will ask for confirmation before cloning into the current directory.

 ## Resulting structure